-Please note: Applications are open on a rolling basis.
+Please note: Applications are closed during COVID-19.
 You can download details of the programme here .
 The schedule for the programme with be confirmed when enough applications have been received.

 There is a growing focus within healthcare on leadership capacity and development among healthcare professionals.
 While some aspects of this are focused on clinical matters, there is a wider recognition of the need to develop leadership potential.
 Recent developments in this area include:

 - The development and recent revision of the NHS Leadership Framework (by the NHS Leadership Academy) which provides a consistent approach to leadership development for all staff in health and care irrespective of discipline, role, function or seniority

 - The growth of independent leadership initiatives within healthcare such as those delivered by the King’s Fund

 - The identification of leadership failings as a major factor in events at Mid Staffordshire hospital set out in the Francis Report, as well as similar events elsewhere.

 - There is also an increasing realisation of the need to develop better leadership skills among osteopaths.
 The osteopathic profession has a lack of structures within which leadership development can be effectively supported, but a range of activities and institutions where leadership development and capacity building are required.
 The raising of general clinical and professional leadership skills should also have a positive long term impact on osteopathic development and employment in the UK.
 While there are a number of existing leadership programmes available, it would be beneficial to have a programme or elements of a programme that are osteopathic profession-specific.